 225g unsulphured raisins

-110g organic dried mixed peel (if you avoid citrus, use currants instead, or for a twist, chopped unsulphured apricots.
-Organic avoids unwanted pesticides on peel)
+110g dried mixed peel (if you avoid citrus, or want to 100% avoid the refined sugar in the peel, use currants or chopped unsulphured apricots instead.

-Rind and juice of 1 organic orange (if avoiding citrus, use apple juice instead)
+Rind and juice of 1 orange, organic is possible (if avoiding citrus, use apple juice instead)

 ¼ teaspoon allspice